 Initially, I was meditating to deal with stress and anxiety, and doing yoga to work on the flexibility and core strength of my body.
 At first, they didn’t seem to be connected.
-Eight years later, along with writing, yoga and meditation (along with dogs) have become my primary spiritual practices.
+Almost 10 years later, along with writing, yoga and meditation (along with dogs) have become my primary spiritual practices.

 I think of myself as an intermediate beginner yogini.
 Most of my teachers were trained in the Shambhava School of Yoga.
 I followed in their footsteps and was fully certified to teach yoga myself in September 2014.
 I have a daily practice, working primarily with a core group of four teachers and on my own.
 My practice includes asana, but also yogic breathing, chanting, meditation, mindful eating, study, and service.
 Yoga has transformed my body, but also my heart and mind.